 Tell it Anyhow

-I’ve wanted to write kids’ books since I was a kid myself.
-I was the girl who would always choose a book over any toy or doll; the girl who devoured every Enid Blyton book I could get my hands on, reading each one over and over again.
-As Enid’s magical tales and stories quickly faded into the background for most children as they reached middle adolescence, I just couldn’t let go.
-Instead, those “beastly” girls of Malory Towers, with their midnight feasts and robust lacrosse matches, accompanied me well into my teens.
+When I discovered Enid Blyton’s, The Enchanted Wood, as a very young girl, I was immediately hooked and began to eagerly devour every EB book I could get my hands on.
+As Enid’s magical tales and stories quickly faded into the background for most children upon reaching early adolescence, I couldn’t let go.
+Instead, those “beastly” girls of Malory Towers, with their midnight feasts and robust lacrosse matches, accompanied me into my early teens.
 As if this wasn’t tragic enough, I kicked off my official entry into adulthood with an Enid-Blyton-themed 21st birthday.
-To my amazement, ninety-nine per cent of the guests dressed up, and my boyfriend’s sparse, suburban Williamstown backyard was transformed into a magical, if somewhat frightening, spectacle; a colourful array of pixies, Moonfaces and Noddys.
+Thankfully, everyone indulged me by dressing up, and my boyfriend’s Williamstown backyard was transformed into a magical, if somewhat frightening, spectacle; a colourful array of pixies, Moonface’s and Noddy’s.

 I was around eleven when I made my first attempt at writing my own book, using orange cardboard for the cover, a few too many staples and carefully ruler-lined pages.
-It was entitled, “Bath Murder” and I still have it…and it’s pretty bad.
-Even for an eleven-year-old.
-Heavily inspired by The Famous Five, it told the story of three girl detectives who solve a murder that the dim-witted police were apparently incapable of figuring out, and it was pretty terrible, even for an eleven-year-old.
+Heavily inspired by The Famous Five, “Bath Murder” told the story of three girl detectives who solve a case that the dim-witted police are incapable of figuring out, and it was pretty terrible, even for an eleven-year-old.

 My career has been riddled with “waiting”.
-(I only put quotation marks around that word because when you work in the arts, waiting often means working extremely hard on a variety of deeply satisfying projects that deliver no financial or professional reward whatsoever) However, 2017 is proving to be a very different beast.
-It feels as if the myriad projects I’ve worked on, and all the varied skills I’ve deliberately and inadvertently developed over the years, are all suddenly being employed at once.
+(I put quotation marks around that word because when you work in the arts, waiting often means working extremely hard on a variety of deeply satisfying projects that deliver no financial or professional reward whatsoever) However, the past few years have proved to be a very different beast, and I feel as if the myriad projects I’ve worked on, and all the varied skills I’ve deliberately and inadvertently developed over the years, are suddenly being employed at once.

 ← Back to Blog